sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 If you insert the same data twice, how to know the difference between records?
 They are the same, yet they're not.

-The concept of [identity][0626] helps to solve it.
-You can read the [theseus ship paradox][0627] to get things even more clear: data is subject to change over the time, yet each record is supposed to be unique.
+The concept of [identity][0626], from psychology, helps to solve it.
+You can read the [theseus ship paradox][0627] to get things even more clear: data is subject to change over the time, yet each record is supposed to be equal to itself no matter the changes.

 ##### 'Natural' vs 'artificial' keys